HERE’S HOPING….

 Mark Rundle Written by:

-After a stint in parish ministry, Reverend Mark Rundle spent 19 years as the inaugural Chaplain of Arden Anglican School, a dual-campus coeducational school in Sydney’s inner north-west.
-In 2022 he did a ‘tree-change’ and is now Head Chaplain at Calrossy Anglican School, in Tamworth in regional NSW.
-New experiences include a large Boarding community; a pleasant absence of anything approaching a traffic snarl; and the occasional kangaroo outside one’s classroom.
-Grateful for good coffee; a fan of most sport and 80s music; and keen to find many opportunities to point the School community to the ‘light and life’ (Calrossy’s motto) only found in Jesus Christ.
+After many years in school chaplaincy work in Sydney’s north-west, Rev Mark Rundle is in his third year of a ‘tree-change’, as Head Chaplain at Calrossy Anglican School, in Tamworth in regional NSW.
+Chaplaincy life now includes ministering to a large Boarding community; appreciating the absence of anything like a traffic snarl; and seeing the occasional kangaroo appear outside one’s classroom.
+Good coffee; good reading; and passions for most sports and 80s music are accompaniments to making and taking opportunities to point the School community to the ‘Light and Life’ (Calrossy’s motto) found in Jesus Christ.

 One Comment